looqbox/looqbox-frontend-challenge/README.md

 ## Home page

 On the top of the page we have a search input where you can find a specific Pokémon by its `name` or `id`.
-The search is only triggered if you hit the `Search` button.
+The search is only triggered if you hit `Enter` or the `Search` button.
 If the Pokémon exists, it will be displayed below replacing the list.
 If it does not exist, a error message will be displayed.

 If you have searched for a Pokémon but want to display the list again, simply erase the input value or hit the Pokémon logo.